ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * If the group-configuration resource associated with the OSCORE group is Observable, then the Administrator subscribes to that resource by using CoAP Observe {{RFC7641}}.
 The Observation request is a GET request sent to the group-configuration resource (see {{configuration-resource-get}}).
 In such a case, the Group Manager will also send a 4.04 (Not Found) response in case another Administrator deletes the group-configuration resource, as a result of deleting the associated OSCORE group and its configuration.

-If the Administrator gains knowledge that the group configuration has changed compared to the latest known representation, then the Administrator might hold the execution of writing or deletion operation on the group-configuration resource, and first attempt checking with other Administrators responsible for the same OSCORE group about the changes they have made.
+If the Administrator gains knowledge that the group configuration has changed compared to the latest known representation, then the Administrator might hold the execution of writing or deletion operation on the group-configuration resource, and first attempt checking with other Administrators responsible for the same OSCORE group about the changes that they have made.

 In order to avoid race conditions due to possible concurrent updates of the group-configuration resource (i.e., the "lost update" problem), the Group Manager can include the ETag Option in the responses to the GET requests sent to the group-configuration resource (see {{Section 5.10.6 of RFC7252}}).
 Then, when sending to the Group Manager a request for overwriting or updating the group-configuration resource, the Administrator includes an If-Match Option with value the most recent ETag that the Administrator knows for that resource (see {{Section 5.10.8.1 of RFC7252}}).